Jaycelab/Jaycelab/README.md

 </a>
 </p>
 <p><strong>Next.js, Tailwind CSS, TypeScript, Framer Motion</strong></p><br>
 <p>A single page application portfolio created with Next.js and TypeScript.
-Styled with Taildwind CSS and Framer motion for animations.
-Still a work in progress</p>
+Styled with Tailwind CSS and Framer motion for animations.
+Still a work in progress.</p>

 <br>
 <hr>